Careers and Employability

 - Data Science and Machine Learning PhDs

-Our alumni have progressed to data science roles at Amazon, Deloitte, Santander, SAS, The Co-operative Insurance, The Hut Group, Bloomberg, The Office of National Statistics, The Department for Communities and Local Government, The Environment Agency, The Centre for Ecology and Hydrology and many more organisations.
+Our alumni have progressed to data science roles at Amazon, Deloitte, Santander, SAS, Ernst and Young, The Co-operative Insurance, The Hut Group, Bloomberg, The Office of National Statistics, The Department for Communities and Local Government, The Environment Agency, The Centre for Ecology and Hydrology and many more organisations.